floris-xlx/trade_alerts/README.md

 # Trade ALerts library

+`trade_alerts` is a library that allows you to create, store and manage trade alerts for a variety of exchanges and users.

 ## Coming soon
-A list of supported exchanges :]
+A list of supported exchanges and ore data providers :]
-More data providers

 ## Getting Started